 Advisers have no easy task.
 They must teach their students responsible, incisive journalism — but doing so effectively can endanger the adviser’s job when school officials are unfriendly to a free press that covers the inadequacies of the school, the failings of the officials, or controversial topics that upset the community.
 The best solution is prevention: Make sure the relationships among you, the newspaper, and the school are clear.
 Have it put in your contract, if possible.

 Advising is not easy, but it shapes the journalists of the future.
-As Chicago's University High School publications adviser Wayne Brasler has said, "I find advisers are overworked, underpaid, underappreciated and overpressured.
-I am convinced God put us here to teach journalism and that's why we do it, warts and all."
-42
+As Wayne Brasler, retired adviser at Chicago’s University High School has said, “I find advisers are overworked, underpaid, underappreciated and overpressured.
+I am convinced God put us here to teach journalism and that’s why we do it, warts and all.”42

 For some practical suggestions for advisers caught up — or trying to avoid being caught up — in a legal battle, see our SPLC Tip Sheet: A Student Media Adviser’s Guide to Fighting (and Surviving) Censorship.